chanura-madushan/SmartMove-Transport---DM2-CW/oracle/README.md

-SQL Query for tabel and dummy data
+SQL Query for tables and dummy data